 Beyond the dedicated working groups, the Consumer Information programme has a number of other workstreams focusing on different aspects of sustainability

-The Consumer Information Programme is led by the Environment Ministries of Germany and Indonesia, UN Conference on Trade and Development (UNCTAD), and Consumers International.
+The Consumer Information Programme is led by the Environment Ministry of Germany, UN Conference on Trade and Development (UNCTAD), and Consumers International.
 The programme is supported by a Multi-stakeholder Advisory Committee (MAC), which provides technical and strategic advice; and a network of partners implementing projects and contributing to working groups.